sf-wdi-19-20/staging-modules/w1_d3_3_control_flow_lab/README.md

 ###Exercise 2: Sign Up

-3. Write a code snippet to prompt a user for their email address and check whether an the address looks real (this is called **input validation**).
-Hint: what features do valid email addresses share?

-Bonus: Write a code snippet to prompt the user for a password and check whether the password is "strong."
+1. Write a code snippet to prompt the user for a password and check whether the password is "strong."
 You decide what requirements to set for a strong password.
 If the password is NOT strong, your code should give the user an explanation of what they need to change either through console logs or through alerts.

+Bonus: Write a code snippet to prompt a user for their email address and check whether an the address looks real (this is called **input validation**).
+Hint: what features do valid email addresses share?
+Super Bonus: Try using [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).

 ###Exercise 3: Login